IBM/varnish-operator/docs/vcl-configuration.md

 Command failed with error code 106
 	{"varnish_controller_version": "0.21.0", "varnish_service": "my-varnish", "pod_name": "my-varnish-varnish-0", "namespace": "my-varnish"}
 ```
+#TODO document not ready addresses behavior.
+Also propably add probes to examples as well
 As the logs indicate, the issue here is the invalid VCL syntax.

 ### Passing additional information into VCL